Catdevzsh/PERSONLIZEDPC/README.md

 Acknowledge any contributors or sources that have been instrumental in the development of this project.
 Disclaimer

-This project is a speculative and experimental emulation based on available information and does not claim to perfectly replicate the functionalities of the hypothetical Personalized Computer.
+I would like to thank SM64 Team and Nintendo & Co  for the work behind  the N64 Engine This project is a speculative and experimental emulation based on available information and does not claim to perfectly replicate the functionalities of the hypothetical Personalized Computer.

 Contact